berndab/neural_network/README.md

 ## Overview

 Philanthropic organizations apply for funding and receive monetary grants to create and manage charitable projects that fulfill necessary community needs.
 These projects range from land preservation to healthcare initiatives .
 The type of organizations that apply for these grants range from trusts to cooperatives.
-In order to decide whether to issue a grant, a organization the give grants must evaluate the type of organization that is applying for a grant, the types of projects that this organization has manages in the past, and the outcomes of these projects.
-The goal of this project is to create a neural network based, machine learning model to assist in this evaluation process to make it more efficient and accurate.
+In order to decide whether to issue a grant, a organization that gives grants must evaluate the type of organization that is applying for a grant, the types of projects that this organization has manages in the past, and the outcomes of these projects.
+The goal of this project is to create a neural network, machine learning model to assist in this evaluation process to make it more efficient and accurate.

-This neural network machine learning model will be trained and tested on a data set that contains information about past charitable projects that were funded by grants.
-This data set contains information on past charitable projects.
-The data for each project has features that categorize the type of organization that managed a specific project, the type of project managed, the dollar value of the grant issued for this project, and the outcome of this project.
-The model  will then be used in the grant evaluation process.
-The grant application will have the values for these features which will be inputted into the model to produce an outcome prediction for the project proposed in the application.
+This model will be trained and tested on a data set that contains information about past charitable projects that were funded by grants.
+The data set will contain entries for each project that have features which categorize the type of organization that managed a specific project, the type of project managed, the dollar value of the grant issued, and the outcome of the project.
+New grant application will contain values for these features which will be inputted into the neural network model to produce an outcome prediction for the project proposed in the application.

 ## Model Development Modular Design Approach

 The model development process was designed using a modular approach.
-The model development process contains process steps that only need to be executed once during model development, like the feature analysis and the feature elimination steps.
-If the code for all model devlopment process steps is contained in one Jupyter Notebook then all the process steps must be executed each time a model training and testing cycle is run, even steps that only need to be run once.
-If the programing code for these run one time only process steps are separated into their own standalone notebook modules, then only the training and testing notebook module needs to be executed to run a training and testing cycle.
+The machine learning model development process contains process steps that only need to be executed once during model development, like the feature analysis and the feature elimination steps.
+If the code for all model development process steps is contained in one Jupyter Notebook then all the process steps must be executed for each model training and testing cycle, even steps that only need to be run once.
+By segregating, the programing code for process development steps that only run once into their own standalone notebook modules and the data that they generate is stored in a csv file, then only the training and testing notebook module needs to be executed to run a training and testing cycle.
 Each model training and testing cycle will execute faster as a standalone notebook module without the code for preprocessing steps.
-Faster model training and testing cycles allow for more cycles can be run more combinations of model configurations to to be evaluated to fine the configuration that produces the most accurate model.
+Faster model training and testing cycles allow for more cycles can be run  making the process of determining the configuration that produces the most accurate model more efficient.

 Furthermore, by using a modular approach, different standalone modules for static features encoding can be develop using different feature encoding algorithms to determine if these other encoding algorithms create a more accurate model.
 Finally, the code in the training and testing standalone notebook module can be exported to create a python file.
-This file can be used to to do automated model testing shorting the overall model development life cycle.
+This file then can be used to to do automated model testing shorting the overall model development life cycle.

 ### Model Development Modules

 * Notebook Module 1: **grant_analysis.1.preprocess.feature_elimination.ipynb**
-   * Performs feature analysis and based on this feature analysis, performs feature elimination.
+   * Performs feature analysis and feature elimination based on the results of the feature analysis step.
 The output of this process step is stored in a csv file
 * Notebook Module 2: **grant_analysis.2.preprocess.one_hot_encoder.ipynb**
-   * Encodes the features that are not bucketed and will remain constant for all model training and testing cycles using the one hot encoding algorithm
+   * Encodes the features, using one-hot encoding, that do not need to be bucketed and will remain constant for all model training and testing cycles
 * Notebook Module 3: **grant_analysis.3.model_training.ipynb**
-   * Uses bucketing threshold variables for these features that enables executing model training and testing cycles with different bucketing configuratons
+   * Uses bucketing threshold variables for these features that enables executing model training and testing cycles with different bucketing configurations
       * APPLICATION_TYPE
       * CLASSIFICATION
-   * Uses a outlier filter threshold variable for this feature that enables executing model training and testing cycles with different outlier filtering
+   * Uses a upper range, outlier filter threshold variable for this feature that enables executing model training and testing cycles with different outlier filtering of upper range values
       * ASK_AMT
-   * Uses variables to set the neuron count for each hidden layer (if the variable is set to 0 the hidden layer is excluded
+   * Uses variables to set the neuron count for each hidden layer, If the variable is set to 0 the hidden layer is excluded from the model
    * Uses variables to set the activation function for the input, hidden, and the output neuron layers
    * Scales the ASK_AMT feature using the StandardScaler